erincatto/box2c/docs/simulation.md

 playerShapeDef.filter.categoryBits = PLAYER;
 monsterShapeDef.filter.categoryBits = MONSTER;

-// Players collide with monters, but not with other players playerShapeDef.filter.maskBits = MONSTER;
+// Players collide with monsters, but not with other players playerShapeDef.filter.maskBits = MONSTER;

 // Monsters collide with players and other monsters